kabass/commcare-resource-model/README.md

           static_number: 30  # regardless of the usage there will always be 30
         - name: 'queue2'
           capacity: 20000  # 1 per 20000 users

+#### RAM scales with usage
+e.g. Riak keys or Redis

+For processes that store data in memeory you can define the model for how much RAM is required.
+This will have the effect of adding VMs to the total count if extra are required to make up the total RAM requirement.

+    process:
+        cores_per_node: 8
+        ram_per_node: 32
+        ram_model:
+            - referenced_field: 'forms_total'
+              unit_size: 86
+            - referenced_field: 'images_total'
+              unit_size: 86
+        ram_redundancy_factor: 3
+        ram_static_baseline: 1  # GB

 # Determining parameters for the config
 Writing the config files is relatively easy but the hard part is getting the numbers correct